ruby-amqp/bunny/README.md

 ## Project Maturity

-Bunny is a mature library (started in early 2009) library with a stable public API.
+Bunny is a mature library (started in early 2009) with a stable public API.

 Before version 0.9, **a lot** of functionality was missing.
-Version 0.9 can be considered to be "second birthday" for Bunny as it was rewritten from scratch with over a dozen of preview releases over the course of about a year.
+Version 0.9 can be considered to be a "second birthday" for Bunny as it was rewritten from scratch with over a dozen of preview releases over the course of about a year.